YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 $$ \frac{H^2}{H_0^2} = \sum_i \Omega_i a^{-3(1+w_i)}$$

 Where $w_i$ are the coefficients of the equations of states.
 Considering the $\Lambda$CDM cosmology using Planck parameters, the evolution of the horizons are given by:
+%LV: comment faire un lien direct avec le code?

    ![my image](./images/LCDMhorizons.png "my image")